 In the evening we will take a flight from Varna back to Sofia for the last night of the tour, where we will have our final group dinner and choose our ‘bird of the trip’!

 Day 9.
 Sofia birding, international departure from Sofia

-We will have a final morning birding session around Sofia where the city parklands might give us a few final high-quality birds like Northern Goshawk, Black Woodpecker, and a range of finches and tits.
+We will have a final morning birding session around Sofia where the city parklands might give us a few final high-quality birds like Eurasian Goshawk, Black Woodpecker, and a range of finches and tits.

 Following lunch, we will transfer to Sofia airport, where this short but exciting tour ends, in time for your late afternoon or evening flights out of Bulgaria.

 Please note that the itinerary cannot be guaranteed as it is only a rough guide and can be changed (usually slightly) due to factors such as availability of accommodation, updated information on the state of accommodation, roads, weather, or birding sites, the discretion of the guides and other factors.
 In addition, we sometimes must use a different international guide from the one advertised due to tour scheduling.
 We plan to take one internal flight on this tour, subject to suitable weather conditions.
 Please do not book your return flights until late in the afternoon, or in the evening of the final day.Download Itinerary

 Bulgaria: Birding the Black Sea and Vitosha in Winter Trip Report

 4 – 11 FEBRUARY 2019

 The prized White-backed Woodpecker was one of the major highlights on the tour.